Raja-Oasis Sports Complex: Infrastructure

 On 6 October 2019, the centre reopens its doors.
 The work took a year and cost over 1,6 million dirhams.
 The centre has been expanded to reach the capacity of 54 beds and the sports infrastructure dedicated to young footballers were developed.

 After its opening in September 2022, Raja CA Academy began to host some youth teams in association with the Oasis complex.

+On 20 October 2023, the club announced the complete renovation of the complex.
+This decision is assisted by the City Conseil project of the redevelopment of eight stadiums in Casablanca after Morocco gained the hosting of the 2025 Africa Cup of Nations and the 2030 World Cup.

 Education

 In 1999, Raja was the first Moroccan club to offer to its young players, that were chosen after selection, a sporting and educational program in Raja-Oasis Sports Complex.
 This education was provided by the Office for Skills Training and the Promotion of Work (OFPPT) thanks to a partnership with the club.
-The first generation formed consisted of 26 selected players, aged between 16 and 17.
+The first generation consisted of 26 selected players, aged between 16 and 17.
 They had six hours of lessons and two hours of training a day.
 During the school holidays, they had to follow two training sessions a day.

 In 2018, several agreements were signed with specialized establishments to ensure a quality school and sports project for the young athletes.
 Therefore, they benefit from a special status that allows them to practice football with flexible class schedule.
 They also benefit from permanent medical monitoring.

 Board

-Development strategies of Raja have long been ran by Abdelkader Jalal, a former Raja player between 1949 and 1954 and its main head of player development from 1950 until 1989, retiring only after an accident that occurred in 23 May and cost him his left hand.
+Development strategies of Raja have long been run by Abdelkader Jalal, a former Raja player between 1949 and 1954 and its main head of player development from 1950 until 1989, retiring only after an accident that occurred in 23 May and cost him his left hand.

 After the opening of the development centre in 1999, the management was given to experienced coaches who were former Raja players like Fathi Jamal, Mhamed Fakhir or Mohamed Madih, in charge of physical preparation.
-Abdelhadi Belkorchi and Abdellatif Mejdoub are respectively in charge of equipment and boarding school master.
+Abdelhadi Belkorchi and Abdellatif Mejdoub were respectively in charge of equipment and boarding school master.

 The function will then be occupied by several former players like Mohamed Nejmi, who will remain until July 2005.
 Abdellatif Jrindou held the position from 14 March 2021 to 21 September 2021.

 The club annually allocates a budget of approximately 4 millions dirhams to the training centre, in order to provide for all the needs necessary for these players, supervised by a technical and administrative staff.